RafaelsRamos/DocVault/PR/bug/pr_bug_1.md

-### Issue
+## Issue: #<issue_number>
-- Explain the issue in a clear way;
+- Describe the issue clearly;
-- Refer to the bug being fix;
+- Reference the related bug;

-### What does this PR do?
+## What does this PR do?
-- List the changes made in the PR;
+- Summarize the changes made in the PR.
-- Mention any partical points you would like feedback/validation on;
-- If necessary, clarify why a partical approach was chosen in detriment of others;
+- Highlight specific points for feedback/validation.
+- Justify the chosen approach over alternatives.
-- Declare the issue closure, if that is the case;
+- Declare issue closure if applicable.

-### Showcase
+## Showcase
-- Show visual evidence of the before and after.
+- Provide visual evidence of the issue before and after the fix.

+## Closing Notes
-End with a positive message, and reiterate the points you don't want reviewers to forget when reviewing.
+- End with a positive message.
+- Reiterate key points for reviewers to focus on during the review.